stephbois/stephbois.github.io/README.md

 ## Awards & Scholarships Highlights
 **The Ontario Remembrance Scholarship	| 2022-2023** <br />
-- Ontario’s Ministry of Colleges and Universities provided funding for 57 dedicated merit-based scholarships **TMU Sheila (Angus) Ceccetto Award |	2022-2023** <br />
+- Ontario’s Ministry of Colleges and Universities provided funding for 57 dedicated merit-based scholarships <br />
+**TMU Sheila (Angus) Ceccetto Award |	2022-2023** <br />
-- University-Wide Award that recognizes one student who has sustained involvement and/or dedication to the Toronto Met community.
+- University-Wide Award that recognizes one student who has sustained involvement and/or dedication to the Toronto Met community. <br />
 **TMU Faculty of Community Services Full-Time Undergraduate Award |	2022-2023** <br />
-- Acknowledges students who have demonstrated leadership, collaboration, creativity, innovation, commitment, and/or contribution to their discipline, school, or community.
+- Acknowledges students who have demonstrated leadership, collaboration, creativity, innovation, commitment, and/or contribution to their discipline, school, or community. <br />
 **TMU School of Nutrition Academic Achievement Award |	(2022-2023)** <br />
 - Awarded to one student in the Nutrition program for outstanding academic performance.